 No flowers?
 No big deal.
 These plants have color and texture.

-The planters below are designed by Lisa Brown, who works in our Burlington, VT, garden center.
+Each of the succulent planter ideas below are designed by Lisa Brown, who manages our garden center in Burlington, Vermont.

 This planter has a drainage hole, so it's OK to leave it out in the rain.
 During periods of extended rainfall, consider moving the planter to a protected location until dry weather returns.

-Pack 'em in: Because most succulents are relatively slow-growing, you can plant densely and have an abundant look right from the start.
+Because most succulents are relatively slow-growing, you can plant densely and have an abundant look right from the start.
 Featured plants: haworthia, echeveria and peperomia.
-This River Rock Planter from MyPotsandPlanters.com is sold with and without drainage holes.
+This River Rock Planter is sold with and without drainage holes.
 If you opt for no drainage, be sure to line the bottom with a layer of gravel.

 Even office-dwellers who are forgetful about watering can nurture a succulent planter.
 The spiky dudleya in this planter can withstand a little neglect and remain perky.